MyMood-Alexa/MyMood/README.md

 2. ```git pull --rebase upstream master``` to get the latest source code from the master repository while putting your commits on top
 3. ```git push``` to push to your forked repository, or ```git push upstream <your_local_branch>:<remote_branch>``` to push to your branch on the master repository
 4. Submit pull request:
     * If needed to fulfill a subtask: Add “required by #<issue_number>” to pull review description
     * If needed to fix a bug: Add “closes #<issue_number>” to pull review description
-	* Attach testing screenshots to you pull review description
+    * Attach testing screenshots to your pull review description
 5. Address any feedback regarding your pull request and retest if needed.
 When your pull review has received at least 2 approvals, it can be rebased and merged

 ### Waffle management

 * Epics should have <feature_abbreviation-milestone_number> tags
     Ex: Sentiment Analysis Milestone 1 would look like this: [SA-1]
 * To add a subtask to an epic, add "child of #<epic_issue_number>" and "connects #<epic_issue_number>" to the subtask description